 - Compared to other sinks, it has a deeper basin that can accommodate big baking pans and large casseroles.

-- It eliminates the need to bend over when doing the dishes as it sticks out slightly from the supporting cabinetry.
+- Additionally, it eliminates the need to bend over when doing the dishes as it sticks out slightly from the supporting cabinetry.

 - A Farmhouse Sink requires a custom-made cabinet, which can be a bit costly.

-- Scratches may occur on the front face of the sink (e.g., a user may unintentionally scrape the apron with the metal button of his or her jeans when using the sink).
+- Scratches may occur on the front face of the sink (e.g., a user may unintentionally scrape the apron with the metal button of his or her jeans when dishwashing).

-- Water tends to drip down the apron and onto the floor or cabinet doors.
+- Also, water tends to drip down the apron and onto the floor or cabinet doors.

 d.
 Vessel Sink

 The Vessel Sink makes a beautiful addition to any home as it adds uniqueness and creates a focal point for the bathroom.
-It is basically a basin fixed on top of a vanity top or is placed partially recessed.
-It is paired with either a deck or a wall-mounted faucet.
+It is a basin fixed on top of a vanity top or is placed partially recessed.
+Combine it with either a deck or a wall-mounted faucet.